JamesDanielDA/snake_game/README.md

 ## Requrements

-Operating System : Linux , Windows
+Operating System : Linux
-Python 3.x (if running as a package)
+Python = 3.x
+pygame==2.0.1

 ## Installation

-There are two ways to run this package

-## 1. Run the executable file
-Simply download the executable file and run it by double clicking.
-Make sure to change the permission of file to run as an executable after downloading

-## 2. Fork This Repository
+## Fork This Repository
 a.
 Fork this repository.
 Forking it will make it availible in your github account.
+An alternative is to download the repository as zip folder

 b.
 After forking clone the repository to your computer

 c.
-Create a virtual environmnet in your project folder and install the requirements
+Install pygame (typically in a  virtual environment) if not installed in you computer

 d.
 From inside the root directory run 'main.py'